Operators across the world will face a mobile capacity crunch in 2017 due to insufficient backhaul investments, a new study said.

 The study said inadequate backhaul will inevitably impact customer confidence.
 Current operator forecasts allocate an average of 17.5% of total cost of operations to backhaul investment, but investment at that level simply cannot meet user demand.

 “As many as 40% of mobile users list poor network performance as a reason for leaving an operator,” said Sue Rudd, Director, service provider analysis at Strategy Analytics.
 “At today’s backhaul investment levels, operators could create a significant backhaul capacity shortage.
 This shortfall could diminish quality of service and, in turn, increase customer churn.
-Operators need to rethink their backhaul investments as they deploy small cells
+Operators need to rethink their backhaul investments as they deploy small cells and LTE capacity.”

 The study said that the cost of poor backhaul performance is greater than the investment to provide adequate backhaul as revenue lost to customer churn is forecast to be four times higher than the backhaul investment required to meet customer demand.

 Worldwide, for each $1 spent on backhaul above 17.5% of total cost of operations, operators could protect $4 in revenues, the study said.
 It added that operators in different regions risk missing out on between 2.8% and 5.1% of revenue that would be retained by addressing issues that result in poor network performance.